oceanobservatories/ooi-data-explorations/R/README.md

 devtools::install_github("oceanobservatories/ooim2mr")
 ```

+For information about the functions, please visit the above link.

 For bug and issue reporting, please utilize the [repository issue tracker](https://github.com/oceanobservatories/ooim2mr/issues).

 For functionality requests, please submit a helpdesk ticket to help@oceanobservatories.org with ooim2mr in the subject line.